JDetmar/NLog.Extensions.AzureStorage/src/NLog.Extensions.AzureCosmosTable/README.md

 </targets>
 ```

-It will by default always include the hardcoded property `LogTimeStamp` of type DateTime.
+It will by default include the hardcoded property `LogTimeStamp` of type DateTime that contains `LogEventInfo.TimeStamp.ToUniversalTime()`.
+ - This can be overriden by having `<contextproperty name="LogTimeStamp">` as the first property, where empty property-value means leave out.

 ### Batching Policy